bcgsc/biobloom/Doc/MultiIndex.md

 For every entry in the same spaced seed, we only allow for one reference sequence to talk ownership of it.
 Thus, if a sequences is shared between multiple classes it is randomly assigned to be owned by one the references.
 In a similar vein, random collisions can occur which will also lead to one of the references to take ownership.
 We have measures in place to tollerate these events by attempting to fairly distributing collisions and marking entries as "saturated" if they occur in the same locus, which works well against random collisions.
 However, it is suggested to minimize using very similar reference sequence in the same miBF or to group them together.
 Another option is to increase the specificity of the seeds used (use longer, denser spaced seeds).

 ### What are the memory requirements?
 The memory required to use this datastructure is dependent on the number of spaced seeds used and the size of the reference used in the file.
 Other lesser factor include the occupancy of the Bloom filter.
+Compared to normal BBT expect memory usage to be 3-4 times higher.
 The number of bits per basepair with default settings and 3 spaced seeds is around 5 bytes.

 ### Is there a limit to number of sequences I can index a time?
 You can currently index a maximum of 32768 sequences at a time.

 ### Anything else I should know?
 The more sequences you index, the better the specifity and sensivity of the method because adding more sequences helps to reduce the FPR of other sequences in the filter.
-For example, if filtering for viruses in a patient sample, it may be helpful to add human sequences as they will reduce the FPR of the viral sequences in the filter, thus requiring fewer seed hits to be considered a match.
+For example, if filtering for viruses in a patient sample, it may be helpful to add human sequences as they will reduce the FPR of the viral sequences in the filter, thus requiring fewer seed hits to be considered a match (higher sensitivity).